 The candidatures must be submitted through an independent nominating organisation in a letter of well reasoned justification, signed and dated by the presenter and accompanied by an application form duly filled.
 The letter should indicate the reasons why the candidature should be selected, describe background that corresponds to the objectives and criteria of the Award, and provide an assessment of the results achieved.
 Letters may be submitted in any of the official languages of the United Nations (Arabic, Chinese, English, French, Russian, and Spanish).
 Please note that self-nominations and direct approaches to members of the Selection Committee will disqualify any nominee from further consideration.

-The nominating organisation can be any organisation with sufficient knowledge about the candidate.
+The nominating organisation can be any organisation with sufficient knowledge of the candidate.
 You need to state your professional and/or business connection in relation to the best practice to avoid potential conflicts of interest.

 Submitters are encouraged to include the following supporting materials: